What are Idioms for IELTS Speaking?

 List of 100 Best Idioms for IELTS Speaking

 Idioms are an important part of the English language.
-They can really make your speaking sound more natural.
-Just make sure not to overuse them or use them incorrectly, as it could impact your score.
+They can make your speaking sound more natural.
+Just ensure not to overuse or use them incorrectly, as it could impact your score.

 The list covers 100 of the most common and useful idioms for the IELTS speaking test.